^

 R-CIN is a modern broad-spectrum antibiotic that has a pronounced bactericidal effect and has an active effect on a number of pathogenic bacteria and microorganisms.

-Pharmacokinetics of R-CIN: immediately after administration, the antibiotic is absorbed into the blood from the gastrointestinal tract and distributed in virtually all body fluids and tissues: liver, lungs, cerebrospinal fluid, and the like.
-However, it must be borne in mind that food to some extent delays the absorption of Rifampicin.
-The drug has the property of penetrating the placental barrier during pregnancy.
-It is characterized by a high level of binding with proteins, the indicator of which is 89%.
+Pharmacokinetics of R-CIN: immediately after administration, the antibiotic is absorbed into the blood from the gastrointestinal tract and distributed in almost all fluids and tissues of the body: liver, lungs, cerebrospinal fluid, etc. However, it should be taken into account that food to some extent delays the absorption of Rifampicin.
+The drug has the ability to penetrate the placental barrier during pregnancy.
+It is characterized by a high level of protein binding, the indicator of which is 89%.
 The process of R-CIN metabolism occurs in the liver, where microsomal enzymes are stimulated.
-R-CIN is excreted in urine, bile and feces for 24 hours.
-The elimination half-life is between 3 and 5 hours.
+R-CIN is excreted in urine, bile and feces within 24 hours.
+The half-life is from 3 to 5 hours.
 Part of the oral dose of the drug (30%) is excreted by the kidneys.

-Patients who take Rifampicin need to take into account that the antibiotic has the ability to stain biological fluids and mucous membranes (urine, saliva, sweat, eye mucosa) in orange.
-In the orange color, soft contact lenses can also be colored in people who use them.
+Patients taking Rifampicin should take into account that the antibiotic has the property of coloring biological fluids and mucous membranes of the body (urine, saliva, sweat, eye mucous membrane) in orange.
+Soft contact lenses of people who use them may also be colored orange.

 Dosing and administration

-R-CIN should be used strictly according to the doctor's prescription, in the dosage prescribed by him.
-Self-medication is unacceptable, since an uncontrolled or improperly selected regimen of Rifampicin may cause dangerous complications in the patient.
+R-CIN must be used strictly as prescribed by the doctor, in the dosage prescribed by him.
+Self-medication is unacceptable, since uncontrolled or incorrectly selected regimen of taking Rifampicin can cause dangerous complications in the patient.

-Dosage and administration: the drug is administered inside (in the form of capsules and tablets), and also administered intravenously (drip).
+Method of administration and dosage: the drug is administered orally (in the form of capsules and tablets) and also administered intravenously (drip).

-In the process of treatment of tuberculosis, R-CIN is usually combined with some anti-tuberculosis drug: in particular, Etambutol, Pyrazinamide Isoniazid, and others.
+In the process of treating tuberculosis, R-CIN is usually combined with some anti-tuberculosis drug: in particular, Ethambutol, Pyrazinamide, Isoniazid, etc.

-With pulmonary tuberculosis, the therapy period is usually 6 months; in the treatment of disseminated tuberculosis or tuberculosis meningitis, as well as the complication of tuberculosis with HIV infection, the duration of treatment with Rifampicin is 9 months.
-In each case, the doctor appoints the patient a separate treatment regimen.
-In case of exacerbation of the disease and ineffectiveness of therapeutic treatment, antituberculous drugs should be taken in a hospital strictly under the supervision of medical personnel.
+In case of pulmonary tuberculosis, the treatment period is usually 6 months; in case of disseminated tuberculosis or tuberculous meningitis, as well as in case of tuberculosis complications with HIV infection, the treatment period with Rifampicin is 9 months.
+In each specific case, the doctor prescribes a separate treatment regimen for the patient.
+In case of exacerbations of the disease and ineffectiveness of therapeutic treatment, anti-tuberculosis drugs should be taken in a hospital strictly under the supervision of medical personnel.

-• multibacillary types: for adults - 600 mg of the drug once a month (together with drugs Dapson and Clofazimine); for children - 10 mg / kg (plus Dapsone); period of therapy - 2 years;
+• multibacillary types: for adults - 600 mg of the drug once a month (together with Dapsone and Clofazimine); for children - 10 mg/kg (plus Dapsone); therapy period - 2 years;

-• pausibacillary types: for adults - 600 mg of the drug once a day (together with Dapson); for children - 10 mg / kg once a month (together with Dapson); period of treatment - 6 months.
+• pausibacillary types: for adults - 600 mg of the drug once a day (together with Dapsone); for children - 10 mg/kg once a month (together with Dapsone); treatment period - 6 months.

-When treating R-CIN infectious diseases, the development of which is provoked by sensitive microorganisms, the antibiotic is administered together with other antimicrobial drugs.
-In this case, the daily dose of Rifampicin is: from 0.6 to 1.2 g to adults; from 10 to 20 mg / kg - for children and newborns.
+When treating infectious diseases with R-CIN, the development of which is provoked by sensitive microorganisms, the antibiotic is administered together with other antimicrobial drugs.
+In this case, the daily dose of Rifampicin is: from 0.6 to 1.2 g - for adults; from 10 to 20 mg/kg - for children and newborns.
 The drug is taken twice a day.

-In the treatment of brucellosis, adults are prescribed 900 mg / day of R-CIN once, preferably in the morning on an empty stomach; while the drug is combined with Doxycycline.
+For the treatment of brucellosis in adults, 900 mg/day of R-CIN is prescribed once, preferably in the morning on an empty stomach; the drug is combined with Doxycycline.
 The duration of the therapy period is 45 days.

-In order to prevent the disease with meningococcal meningitis, R-CIN is prescribed twice a day every 12 hours: 600 mg to adults; 10 mg / kg for children; 5 mg / kg - to the newborn for 1 reception.
+For the prevention of meningococcal meningitis, R-CIN is prescribed twice a day every 12 hours: 600 mg for adults; 10 mg/kg for children; 5 mg/kg for newborns per dose.

-Intravenous (with the aid of a dropper) Rifampicin is prescribed in some cases: in the presence of destructive tuberculosis, the development of serious purulent-septic processes, and to create a high concentration of antibiotic in the blood in order to quickly suppress the focus of infection; if the medication is difficult or difficult to tolerate.
+Intravenously (via a drip), Rifampicin is prescribed in certain cases: in the presence of destructive tuberculosis, the development of serious purulent-septic processes, as well as to create a high concentration of antibiotic in the blood in order to quickly suppress the source of infection; if taking the drug is difficult or poorly tolerated by the patient.

-The duration of intravenous treatment with P-CIN depends on the total tolerability of the drug and is approximately one month or more with a further transition to the use of the drug in tablet form.
+The duration of intravenous treatment with R-CIN depends on the overall tolerability of the drug and is approximately a month or more, with a subsequent transition to the use of the drug in tablet form.

-When treating various non-tuberculosis infections, the dose of antibiotic is 0.3-0.9 g, maximum - 1.2 g per day.
-The duration of therapy is determined by the doctor individually, taking into account the effectiveness of the drug, and is approximately 7 to 10 days.
+When treating various non-tuberculous infections, the antibiotic dose is 0.3-0.9 g, maximum – 1.2 g per day.
+The duration of therapy is determined by the doctor on an individual basis, taking into account the effectiveness of the drug, and is approximately 7 to 10 days.

-Patients taking R-CIN should consider the possibility of dyeing the skin, urine, tear fluid, sputum, and soft contact lenses in an orange-red hue under the influence of the drug.
+Patients taking R-CIN should take into account the possibility of the skin, urine, tears, sputum, and soft contact lenses becoming orange-red in color under the influence of the drug.

 Use R-CIN during pregnancy

-R-CIN is not recommended during pregnancy, like most antibiotics, as well as other medications that can harm an unborn child.
-A pregnant woman is strictly forbidden to engage in self-medication.
-This can cause very dangerous consequences, including abortion and premature birth.
+R-CIN is not recommended for use during pregnancy, as are most antibiotics and other medications that may harm the unborn child.
+A pregnant woman is strictly prohibited from self-medicating.
+This can cause very dangerous consequences, including termination of pregnancy and premature birth.

-The use of P-CIN during pregnancy is permissible only in exceptional cases, when the estimated benefit for a pregnant woman exceeds the potential threat to the fetus.
-In any case, the question of the use of Rifampicin during pregnancy is decided only by the attending physician.
-In the first trimester, Rifampicin therapy is possible only for life indications.
+The use of R-CIN during pregnancy is permissible only in exceptional cases, when the expected benefit to the pregnant woman outweighs the potential threat to the fetus.
+In any case, the question of using Rifampicin during pregnancy is decided only by the attending physician.
+In the first trimester, Rifampicin therapy is possible only for vital indications.

-It should be taken into account the fact that taking R-CIN in the last weeks before giving birth increases the risk of bleeding in the postpartum period, both in the mother and the newborn.
-In such cases, vitamin K.
+It should be taken into account that taking R-CIN in the last weeks before delivery increases the risk of bleeding in the postpartum period, both in the mother and the newborn.
+In such cases, vitamin K is prescribed.

 Rifampicin is concentrated in tissues and body fluids, including breast milk.
-Therefore, during lactation, when there is a need to use R-CIN the mother is recommended to stop breastfeeding.
+Therefore, during lactation, if it is necessary to use R-CIN, the mother is advised to stop breastfeeding.

 Contraindications

-R-CIN, like any other antibiotic, has its own contraindications, which must be taken into account in treatment in order to avoid adverse effects.
+R-CIN, like any other antibiotic, has its own contraindications, which must be taken into account during treatment to avoid adverse effects.

 • hypersensitivity to the active substance of the drug - Rifampicin, as well as its components;